DataDog/hiring-engineers/answers.md

 end
 ```

-I got most of the [postgres_bootstrap.sh](postgres_bootstrap.sh) from the wiki, but added a few lines to create a table and connect the datadog user to it.
-This is only for demonstration purposes, most databases would have a more stable user provisioning system than a shell script hardcoding SQL into a vagrant vm.
-It would probably be easier in most DBs to add the datadog user to be honest.
+I got most of the [postgres_bootstrap.sh](postgres_bootstrap.sh) from the wiki, but added a few lines to create a table and connect a `datadog` user to it.
+This user I created is what the Datadog agent will use to monitor the db and send metrics.
+Adding a user this way is only for demonstration purposes, most databases would have a more stable user provisioning system than a shell script hardcoding SQL into a vagrant vm.
+Well, they should at least.

 After reloading vagrant to take our new provisioning into effect we are rewarded with seeing postgres metrics listed in our host map: